chaosleaguewiki/chaosleaguewiki.github.io/README.md

 # ChaosLeagueDocs
-Unofficial docs for the ChaosLeague made by DoodleChaos
+Unofficial docs for the Chaos League game made by DoodleChaos